core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 ### Read Latest Data {#read-data}

-A client can get the latest published data by making a GET request to the topic data URI in the broker.
+A client can get the latest published topic data by making a GET request to the topic data URI in the broker.

 On success, the server MUST return 2.05 (Content) response with the data.